woocommerce/woocommerce-gateway-stripe/readme.txt

 = 4.0.3 - 2018.01-xx =
 * Fix - Pass Stripe source as id instead of object as some sites may conflict with objects being passed.
+* Fix - For Payment Request Button, if test keys are not filled, it can cause live mode not to function.

 = 4.0.2 - 2018-01-17 =
 * Add - 3DS support on Stripe Checkout ( Modal Popup ).